argimenes/speedy-ts-reactive/docs/development/ADDING_A_BLOCK_PROPERTY.md

 # Adding a Block property

+This recipe documents the current core/legacy property path.
+The Timer feature-module pilot has not introduced a public property/effect registry or annotation-target API.
+Follow these internal integration points for scoped property work; do not expose `ReactiveEditor` to a feature as a workaround.
+See [implemented feature boundaries](../architecture/FEATURE_MODULES_AND_BLOCK_APPLICATIONS.md).

 Block properties are persisted as JSON objects in `payload.blockProperties`, conventionally with `type`, optional `value`, optional `metadata`, and sometimes `isDeleted`.
 The active reactive implementation has no `BlockProperty` registry.
 Ordinary appearance is a switch in [`blockAppearance`](../../src/rendering/appearance.ts); specialized views may interpret properties themselves.

 The similarly named legacy schemas in [`src/properties/block-properties.ts`](../../src/properties/block-properties.ts) belong to the imperative implementation.
 Do not register a new reactive property there.